Free HR Services from our Employee Relations Experts. Find out more.

 A woman wearing glasses is holding a tablet displaying a padlock icon, symbolizing security and privacy.

-The Bill was introduced on September 12 following an extensive consultation process after a two-year review of the Privacy Act.
+The Bill was introduced on September 12 following an extensive consultation process after a two-year review of the Privacy Act, and was passed by Parliament on November 29.

 Among the most significant changes in this tranche are: